 Agentic

-From start to finish, set up an app using Generative Journey in agentic mode with NLX
+From start to finish, set up a flow using Generative Journey in agentic mode with NLX

 What's an agentic app?